Dylan Unsworth: Fubon Guardians

 On July 22, 2021, Unsworth signed with the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
 Unsworth made his CPBL debut on November 6.
 He became a free agent following the season.

 El Águila de Veracruz (second stint)

 On January 21, 2022, Unsworth signed with El Águila de Veracruz of the Mexican League.
 In 2 starts for Veracruz, he struggled to an 0-1 record and 11.74 ERA with 3 strikeouts across 7 2/3 innings pitched.
 Unsworth was released by the team on May 25, after suffering a knee injury that would keep him out for several weeks.

 On October 23, 2023, Unsworth was drafted in the sixth round by the Karachi Monarchs, with the 41st overall pick, of the 2023 Baseball United inaugural draft.

 On July 5, 2024, Unsworth signed with the Caliente de Durango of the Mexican League.
 He did not appear in a game for Durango, and was released by the team on February 4, 2025.

+Caciques de Distrito

+In 2025, Unsworth signed with the Caciques de Distrito of the Venezuelan Major League.